gurditsingh/hydeout/_posts/test.md

  - gRPC is a binary protocol rather than text-based messaging protocol, it uses protocol buffers **(Protobuf serializes very quickly on the server and client)** as the binary data interchange format for inter-service communication.

  - gRPC is designed for HTTP/2, a major revision of HTTP that provides significant performance benefits over HTTP 1.x.
-HTTP/2 protocol provides Binary framing and compression and Multiplexing of multiple HTTP/2 calls over a single TCP connection
+HTTP/2 protocol provides Binary framing and compression and Multiplexing of multiple HTTP/2 calls over a single TCP connection.

+### Code generation
+All gRPC frameworks provide first-class support for code generation.
+A core file to gRPC development is the [.proto file](https://developers.google.com/protocol-buffers/docs/proto3), which defines the contract of gRPC services and messages.
+From this file gRPC frameworks will code generate a service base class, messages, and a complete client.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1OTk0NjczOCwxMzE2MzU0MTU2LDIwOT
-I2NjE1NTksLTcxMDUyODcwLC03MTA1Mjg3MCwtMTc0NjI1ODMx
-MywtMTAzNDM1NjUxNywxNDI4OTk3NzI4LC02NTQyMTE2MTAsNj
-Q1MTE5ODgzLC04NTk1NDQ0MTksOTY1NjM3NDczLC0xMzgyMTE1
-MzQxLDMwODczMDUzOSwtMTM0MjIzMjE4LC0yMTA2OTg0NjI1LC
-0zMzI0NTUzNjNdfQ==
+eyJoaXN0b3J5IjpbOTYzNjc2MTQwLC00NTk5NDY3MzgsMTMxNj
+M1NDE1NiwyMDkyNjYxNTU5LC03MTA1Mjg3MCwtNzEwNTI4NzAs
+LTE3NDYyNTgzMTMsLTEwMzQzNTY1MTcsMTQyODk5NzcyOCwtNj
+U0MjExNjEwLDY0NTExOTg4MywtODU5NTQ0NDE5LDk2NTYzNzQ3
+MywtMTM4MjExNTM0MSwzMDg3MzA1MzksLTEzNDIyMzIxOCwtMj
+EwNjk4NDYyNSwtMzMyNDU1MzYzXX0=
 -->